hanwant9684/Save_Restricted_Content/replit.md

     *   **Legal Acceptance System:** Requires users to accept Terms & Conditions and a Privacy Policy (compliant with Indian and international laws) before using bot features, with acceptance stored persistently in the database.

 3.  **Monetization & Ads:**
-    *   **Ad Verification System:** Integrates various URL shorteners (e.g., SwiftLnx, UpShrink, Shrtfly, GPLinks) for ad monetization.
+    *   **Ad Verification System:** Provides ad verification capabilities for monetization (URL shortener integration has been retired).
-    *   **Two-Step Verification:** Employs a landing page with a "Get Verification Code" button to prevent premature code generation by URL shortener validation.
+    *   **Two-Step Verification:** Employs a landing page with a "Get Verification Code" button for ad verification.

 4.  **System Stability & Optimization:**
     *   **RAM Optimization:** Implemented comprehensive memory optimizations including tiered connection scaling, asynchronous background tasks (using `asyncio.create_task`), and optimized data structures for memory monitoring.